Shan Masood: International career

+In October 2013, Masood made his Test debut in the first test against South Africa scoring 75 runs, at the Sheikh Zayed Cricket Stadium.
+He became only the third Pakistan batsman to score a half-century and a duck on Test debut.

-Masood made 75 on Test debut against South Africa in October 2013.
-He scored his maiden century against Sri Lanka at Pallekele in July 2015, putting on 242 for the third wicket with Younis Khan as Pakistan successfully chased 382.
+In July 2015, he scored his maiden century against Sri Lanka at Pallekele, putting on 242 for the third wicket with Younis Khan as Pakistan scored 382 to complete their highest successful chase.
 Masood, a part-time medium pacer, bowled for the first time in Test cricket on 23 July 2016 against England at Old Trafford.
 His first delivery was a no ball.

 In September 2018, he was named in Pakistan's One Day International (ODI) squad for the 2018 Asia Cup, but he did not play.
 In January 2019, he was named in Pakistan's ODI squad for their series against South Africa, but again he did not play.
 In March 2019, he was named in Pakistan's ODI squad for their series against Australia.
 He made his ODI debut for Pakistan against Australia on 22 March 2019.

 In December 2019, he scored his second Test century, against the touring Sri Lankans at the National Stadium, Karachi.
 In the same match, he also scored his 1,000th run in Test cricket.

 In February 2020, Masood made his third Test century, against Bangladesh at Rawalpindi.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
+In August 2020, Masood scored 156 in the first Test against England, his fourth century in Test cricket, at the Old Trafford.

 In November 2020, he was named in Pakistan's 35-man squad for their tour to New Zealand.

 In September 2022, he was named in the Pakistan's T20I squad for the series against England.
 He made his T20I debut on 20 September 2022, against England.
+Masood was also named as part of the Pakistan squad for the 2022 T20 World Cup.

 In January 2023, he was named as the vice-captain of the Pakistan's ODI team for their home series against New Zealand.